jskopek/jskopek.github.io/_posts/2018-05-08-encoding-video-with-net-core-and-azure-media-services-part-3.markdown

 categories: programming
 ---

-# Encoding Video with .NET Core and Azure Media Services — Part 3

 ![1](/assets/encoding-video-with-net-core/1.png)

-### Part 3: Running an Azure Media Services Job
+## Part 3: Running an Azure Media Services Job

 In [Part 2](/programming/2018/04/24/encoding-video-with-net-core-and-azure-media-services-part-2.html), we were able to upload a video file to Azure Media Services.
 Now that an *Asset* has been created and a file has been uploaded to it, let’s run an encoding job on it.